The Kirna: Property name

-At various times The Kirna has been referred to as Kirnie House or Kirna House, amongst others.
-All three names are an obvious connection to its location at the base of Kirnie Law hill, Kirnie Tower, and a nearby house named Kirna believed to have existed in the 18th century.
+At various times The Kirna has also been referred to as Kirnie House or Kirna/Kerna House, amongst others.
+All three names are an obvious connection to its location at the base of Kirnie Law hill, nearby Kirnie Tower, and another house in the vicinity named Kirna believed to have existed in the 18th century.

 Ordnance Survey historical maps published in 1897, 1898 and 1909 record the property as Kirnie House.

 The property was once referred to as The Chirney during its construction in 1866, but this is believed to have been a simple misspelling.

 Between 1903 and 1919 before it was sold to Colin Ballantyne, The Kirna was known as Grangehill.
 The owner at that time, Katherine "Kitty" Hamilton Bruce, is known to have resided at The Grange in Dornoch and at Grange Dell in Penicuik, demonstrating a predilection for names including 'Grange'.

 The current name, Kirna House, may have come about when the Post Office needed to be able to distinguish between the villa and the coach house (now Kirna Lodge) when the latter was sold as a separate property in 1948.